Stacy-JoyM/phase1-project/README.md

 ### Future Plans
-1. Add user routes in order to effectively make, update and delete bookings of each destination.
+1. Add user routes in order to effectively make, update and delete bookings for each destination.